mrkkrp/markkarpov.com/post/watercolor-equipment.md

   as “not a simple plastic tube.”
 This is synthetic squirrel, hence it is much softer than the Red Dot Collection mop.
 * [Princeton Neptune size 8][neptune-mop].
 I expected more from this brush.
-  It is synthetic squirrel and a very soft at that.
+  It is synthetic squirrel and a very soft one at that.
 The brush has very little snap and its spring is not great.
 If you load it with paint and then try to paint with its whole belly only the middle part will leave marks on the paper.
 I plan on giving this brush away as I don't really use